tfabris/TomServo/README.md

     - Tom Red Silver.stl
     - Tom White.stl
     - Tom Black.stl
-  - Note: The Red/Silver group is expected to be slow to export, and slow to import and work in Chitubox, due to the complex surface detail modifiers on the barrel.
+  - Note: The Red/Silver group is expected to be slow to export, and slow to import and slice in slicer programs, due to the complex surface detail modifiers on the barrel.
   - Note: SceneKitQLThumbnailExtension - When you export a particularly large and complex STL file, such as the Red/Silver group's STL file, a problem can occur.
 If you happen to be running on an Apple Macintosh computer, there is an unfixed bug in the operating system which occurs when you have a large STL file on the hard disk.
 The invisible background program "SceneKitQLThumbnailExtension" attempts to create a preview image of the STL file and it will spin the CPU up to 200 percent, make your computer run hot, the fan will spin loudly, and all programs on the computer will run slow and have a tendency to "beachball" on every simple task.
 To work around this, do the following:
     - Run the MacOS utility "Activity Monitor", locate SceneKitQLThumbnailExtension and terminate it with the little X button in the toolbar (choose Force Quit).
     - Delete the STL file as soon as you are done slicing and generating the PM3 file.
-  - Trivia: The Blender file is measured in "meters", but when you import the STL files in Chitubox, it will use "millimeters" as its measurement system when importing them.
+  - Trivia: The Blender file is measured in "meters", but when you import the STL files in your slicer, it will use "millimeters" as its measurement system when importing them.

 Slicing: